Easy veggie potato burger with basil

-This easy potato veggie burger with sun-dried tomato and basil is baked until crispy for a healthy vegan dinner.
+This easy potato burger with sun-dried tomato and basil is baked until crispy for a healthy vegan dinner.
 Like these deliciously simple melting potatoes, the oven does most of the work for you, making these burgers very low effort.

 Vegan and vegetarian recipes are on the rise.
 It seems many of us are trying to eat a little less meat these days and this vegan burger is a great place to start.